Arduino-IRremote/Arduino-IRremote/README.md

 #define SEND_<PROTOCOL_NAME>    1
 ```

-# Useful defines
+# Compile options / macros for this library
+To customize the library to different requirements, there are some compile options / makros available.<br/>
-You may modify the behavior of the library by changing this values in the source code or just defining a new value for compile (the latter is not possible with the Arduino IDE, so consider to use [sloeber](https://eclipse.baeyens.it).
+Modify it by commenting them out or in, or change the values if applicable.
+Or define the macro with the -D compiler option for gobal compile (the latter is not possible with the Arduino IDE, so consider to use [sloeber](https://eclipse.baeyens.it).

 | Name | File | Default value | Description |
 |-|-|-|-|
 | `DEBUG` | IRremote.h | disabled | Enables lots of lovely debug output. |